ManhHoDinh/Paradise_Hotel_Management/README.md

 Rental Vouchers and Invoices Management
 * Users can input and edit information related to rental vouchers and invoices.
 * Users can perform lookup of rental vouchers and invoices.

+Staff Management
+* Manager can create, delete and edit staff including salary, loan,...
+* Users can perform lookup of staff.

+Report
+* This application will automatically create month and year report base on type of room.

 </div>
 </div>
 <div id="caiDat">